aacayanan/LLM-RAG-WebUI-Integration-/README.md

 * acayanan1059@sdsu.edu

 # Details
-I sent an invide to my private repo to (philipamadasun1@gmail.com).
+I sent an invite to my private repo to (philipamadasun1@gmail.com).
 My video submission is uploaded on the GitHub.

 ## Important note
 * You must code in Python.